Nail Trims are only $10 – Walk-In!

 Dremeled/Filed smooth just $2 more.

-Walk-in Nail trim schedule: M, T, TH, F; 10am-2PM and most Wednesdays 10-6PM but schedule does vary that day.
-Most Saturdays 10:15am-3pm.
+Walk-in Nail trim schedule: M -F 10am-4pm.
+Most Saturdays 10:15am-4pm.
 We suggest calling to be sure the groomer is in for the day.
 There may be times a groomer is ill or out for some unforeseen circumstance.

 Dogs: Nail care is very important.
 If dogs are not walked on hard ground, their nails tend to grow quickly.
 If their nails grow too long, it can lead to sprung toes in athletic breed and turned out toes in severe cases.
 Also, ingrown nails, especially dew claws (the nails at the sides of the front and sometimes back paws) need to be checked regularly by you as they do not get pared back when your dog is walking.
 Keeping nails short and blunt, often prevent injuries and splitting, bleeding nails, including subsequent expensive emergency room visits.
 We can clip your dog’s nails for just $10 and show you how to do it if you want to maintain their nail health on your own in the future.